liquidev/rapid/README.md

 music.play()

 # To prevent the program from closing immediately, we use a while true loop.
-# The same can be done using a game loop.
 while true:
   # Play our jump sample every second
   jump.play()
   sleep(1000)
-  # Poll for any events, such as the program quitting.
-  # This must be called in a loop, eg. a game loop, to stop the audio playback
-  # thread when we're done.
-  device.poll()

 ```